 Salford sits directly alongside Manchester city centre, where specialist precious-metal buyers operate within a few miles.
 Even a short trip across the city means a volunteer carrying valuable donations through busy streets and leaving the shop short-staffed.

 The prepaid postal route removes that journey and that risk.
 You request a label, pack the items securely, and either book a collection or hand the parcel in at a Post Office, all from the shop and on an insured service.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 What Salford charity shops should set aside